felix86-emu/docs/docs/devs/signals.md

 With this solution, there's no problem of state being torn because the signal happened during recompiled code.
 There's also no problems when we are in host code, as asynchronous signals are always deferred and only handled in safepoints.
 Finally, there's no issues if a signal handler uses `longjmp`, as we always handle signals outside the host signal handler or C++ code.

+#### Effective deferred signals

+When an asynchronous signal is deferred, we set a bit in the `deferred_signals` variable in `ThreadState`.
+However, what happens if that signal is masked?
+If we activate safepoints, every basic block would fault, only for us to notice that the deferred signals are masked and must not be serviced.
+For this reason, we have a second variable, `effective_deferred_signals`, which essentially becomes `deferred_signals & ~signal_mask`.
+Thus, `effective_deferred_signals` gets changed when a signal is deferred, or when the mask changes.

+There's an important note about this: if a signal happens during a `sigsuspend`, it needs to be handled.
+If a signal happens during a guest `sigsuspend`, we handle it at a safepoint right after the syscall.
+This works fine because we update the RIP to point to the guest instruction after the syscall and the host `sigsuspend` returns `-EINTR`, so the emulated RAX register has `-EINTR`, so all is fine.
+However, we need to make sure `effective_deferred_signals` uses the `sigsuspend` signal mask, not the thread signal mask.
+For this reason, before entering the host `sigsuspend`, we set `signal_mask` to the mask passed to the guest `sigsuspend`, and restore it right after.
+When the safepoint is reached, the guest signal will be prepared, and the guest mask will change for what it needs to be to enter the signal handler, which means `effective_deferred_signals` will be updated to what it should be using the thread signal mask.
+This ensures that a `sigsuspend` doesn't allow more than one otherwise blocked signal to be serviced.

+**But when would a masked signal be deferred?**

+One could assume that if a signal is masked on the host, there shouldn't be a scenario where a masked signal can be in `deferred_signals`, thus making `effective_deferred_signals` not useful.

+However, here's two examples of where this could happen:

+Example 1:
+- Signal handlers installed for `SIGRT40` and `SIGRT41`
+- `sa_mask` for those signal handlers blocks every signal
+- Block all signals temporarily
+- `raise(SIGRT40)`, `raise(SIGRT41)`
+- Unblock all signals
+- Signal handler is reached for `SIGRT40`, `sa_mask` blocks all signals
+- `SIGRT41` is still deferred
+- Without `effective_deferred_signals`, safepoints would continue to fault for a deferred-but-blocked signal
+- With `effective_deferred_signals`, safepoints don't fault until the signal handler returns to unblock `SIGRT41`

+Example 2:
+- We use `SIGSEGV`, `SIGBUS` and `SIGILL` for internal emulator operations
+- We can't block these in the host
+- Thus leading to a situation where deferred signals exist, but they are blocked

 ### Problems

 This solution isn't perfect.